 Boning: Strong, moderately refined and proportional to the body.
 Neither heavy nor delicate.

-TB: Coat is short, soft and plush to touch, dense and resilient but not close lying to the body.
-The coat has developed undercoat where the top coat is almost the same length as the undercoat.
-Stomach hair is shorter and softer, while fur texture on spine area is thicker and slightly coarser.
-Kittens can have a slightly woolly coat.
+TB: Coat is short, soft and slightly plush to the touch, dense but not thick.
+The coat is rather resilient and not close lying to the body.
+The coat has developed undercoat where the topcoat is almost the same length as the undercoat.
+Stomach hair is shorter and softer, while fur texture on the spine area is slightly thicker and coarser.
+Kittens can have a somewhat woolly coat.

 TBL: Coat is semi-longhair in length and softer than the short-coated variety.
 Topcoat is slightly longer in length than the undercoat but also giving it a plushy but not too thick feel

 through the entire body.
 The coat has very minimal ruff if any over the whole cat’s body with visible ears and feet furnishings.
 No ear tufts.

 GENERAL DESCRIPTION: The Toybob is a naturally small, bobtailed cat primarily developed in the Rostov and Ural Regions of Russia.
 The Toybob name is derived from two words, where “Toy” is meant to describe a playful small-sized cat breed, and “bob” refers to a bobbed tail.
 Toybobs have compact, muscular bodies with short